Zilliqa/ZIP/zips/zip-3.md

 3. A set of lookups provide the reference data to the Verifier, including publicly accessible data (through [api.zilliqa.com](https://api.zilliqa.com/)) and raw data with access limited to the Verifier.

 #### Within Hosting Entity
-1. A SSN node hosts a `zilliqa` instance that receives blockchain data from the multipliers.
+1. A SSN node acts as a typical seed node and receives blockchain data from the multipliers.
+It provides publicly accessible data through its own API address and raw data with access limited to the Verifier.
-2. The same node also hosts a `ssn` instance that retrieves raw data from the `zilliqa` instance for the purpose of presenting proofs to the Verifier

 ### C. Staking Proofs